 Parking & Accessibility

-The gardens encompass 4.5 acres and many of the historic paths are ADA accessible.
+Most of our historic paths are ADA-accessible and span three-fourths of a mile.
 Wheelchairs/walkers are allowed, but not provided.
 Some paths have a steep incline, but there are alternate ways to access all areas.
-Benches are located throughout the gardens.
+Limited seating is located throughout the gardens.
 Mature foliage provides ample shade with open, sunny areas located throughout.
 Contact Sunken Gardens for accessibility inquiries or concerns prior to visiting.

 Residents can deepen their relationship with Sunken Gardens by becoming a member or volunteer.
 Members receive unlimited annual admission to Sunken Gardens, giving them year-round access to this unique tropical garden experience.
 Sunken Gardens volunteers make new friends, participate in unique projects, and gain knowledge from their volunteer efforts.

 ATTENTION: Group visit requests will be responded to within three business days.